tombeesley/PSYC121_2022-23/03-Week_3_PSYC121.Rmd

 `glimpse(wages)`

-Glimpse pretty much does what you might think from the meaning of the word -- it just gives us a data sample (handy because this is a much bigger dataset) and shows that we have 3 columns; uk_region (where someone lives, note 'other' probably equals Northern Ireland, Europe, China, etc, family_position (age relationship with siblings), and salary (estimate).
+Glimpse pretty much does what you might think from the meaning of the word -- it just gives us a data sample (handy because this is a much bigger dataset) and shows that we have 3 columns; uk_region (where someone lives, note 'other' probably equals Northern Ireland, Europe, China, etc), family_position (age relationship with siblings), and salary (estimate).

 By the way, the govt statistics say the actual median income in 2019 was approx. £30,350 [see this link](https://www.statista.com/statistics/1002964/average-full-time-annual-earnings-in-the-uk/){target="_blank"}